jdjake/Notes/MathBookRecommendations.md

     Good for intuition / history about the development of scheme theory

-Andreas Seeger - Review of Fourier Restriction on Paraboloidal
+Andreas Seeger - Review of Fourier Restriction on Paraboloid

 Gregory Moore - The emergence of closed and open sets in analysis